bobbingwide/oik-types/readme.txt

 Requires oik base plugin version 2.1-alpha or above and oik-fields v1.19 or above

 == Changelog ==
-= 2.0.0 =
+= 2.0.0-beta-20191017 =
-* Fixed: Corrected plugin version
+* Fixed: Don't adjust orderby when the post_type is explicitly set to 'post',[github bobbingwide issues 9]
 * Changed: Added some simple PHPUnit tests for issues #5 and 16
+* Tested: With WordPress 5.2.4 and WordPress Multi Site
-* Tested: With WordPress 5.0.3
+* Tested: With WordPress 5.3-RC1
-* Tested: With PHP 7.2
+* Tested: With PHP 7.3 and PHPUnit 8
+* Tested: With Gutenberg 6.7.0

 = 2.0.0-alpha-20181019 =
 * Added: Add show_in_rest checkbox [github bobbingwide oik-types issue 13]